wences-sanchez/Knowledge-Base/pages/Puppet 5 Beginner's Guide (highlights).md

 		- -
 	- Types of Hiera data
 		- -
-		- Also with dot notation usage #card
+		- Also with dot notation usage #car
 			- example:

 			  cobbler_config: